Coleman Legal LLP Logo

 Coleman Legal LLP Team

-If you think you may be entitled to make a claim for eye injury, you should contact a solicitor as soon as possible.
-A solicitor can advise you as to your prospects of success, assist you in gathering all the required evidence to ground your claim, and will run the proceedings on your behalf.
+If you think you may be entitled for an eye injury claim, you should contact a solicitor as soon as possible.
+A solicitor can advise you as to your prospects of success, assist you in gathering all the required evidence to ground your eye injury claim, and will run the proceedings on your behalf.

 Coleman Legal LLP